-Each year we are amazed by the incredible science, technology, engineering and maths (STEM) work happening in schools like yours all over the country.
-Last year we presented 641 schools with SFI Discover Science & Maths (DPSM) Awards and we hope even more schools will apply for the recognition they deserve in 2018/2019.
-Schools tell us that, as well as recognition, the Award brings a range of benefits; it provides a structure for STEM work, raises the profile of science in the school and among parents and increases whole school collaboration.
+Each year we are amazed by the incredible science, technology, engineering and maths (STEM) work happening in schools across the country.
+The SFI Discover Science & Maths (DPSM) Awards give schools an opportunity to get much-deserved recognition for this work.
+As well as recognition, the Award brings a range of benefits; it provides a structure for STEM learning, raises the profile of science in the school and among parents and increases whole school collaboration.

 Tips from participating schools

-- Share the workload and assign different tasks to different classes.
-Remember if each class meets one or two of the criteria the load is shared!
+- Start early and plan to ensure all steps of the programme will be covered.
+Assign different tasks to different classes - Remember if each class meets one or two of the criteria the load is shared!

-This year to ensure we continue to recognise all this effort, two awards will be available as follows:
+This year to ensure we continue to recognise all this effort; three awards will be available as follows:

 - A Certificate of STEM work in School

-- A Plaque of STEM Excellence for deeper engagement, whole school involvement and external science engagement
+- A Plaque of STEM for deeper engagement, whole school involvement and external science engagement

 Registration for Awards